covertspartan/PyAvida/README.md

 ### Version 0.2
-*Bugfixes, bugfixes, bugfixes
+*Bugfixes, bugfixes, bugfixes.
-*Implement unit testing and testing framework for all components of the Basic-Architecture *Implement regression testing for more complex experiments
+*Implement unit testing and testing framework for all components of the Basic-Architecture.
+*Implement regression testing for more complex experiments.

 ### Version 0.3
 *Implement additional observers for experiments.
-*Implement all Mutation hooks (copy mutations, insertions, deletions, slip mutations) *Re-profile the code and eliminate as many performance drains in the basic instruction set as possible
+*Implement all Mutation hooks (copy mutations, insertions, deletions, slip mutations).
+*Re-profile the code and eliminate as many performance drains in the basic instruction set as possible.

 ### Version 0.4
 *Finalize the PyAvida object model.
 Enforce it with assert(isinstance()) statements in all of the Basic-Architecture components.
-*Add sexual reproduction
+*Add sexual reproduction.
-*Add analysis toolchain
+*Add analysis toolchain.

 ### Version 0.5
 *Final candidate for 1.0 release.
 Feature set frozen, bug fixes only.